MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ```

 ## Use the context model when executing via an Entity PlayStream Events, entering or leaving an entity segment or as part of an entity segment based scheduled task.
-When executing CloudScript through Entity PlayStream Events, entering or leaving an entity segment or as part of a entity segment based scheduled task the context that is returned includes the following information:
+When executing CloudScript through Entity PlayStream Events, entering or leaving an entity segment or as part of a entity segment based scheduled task the context that is provided includes the following information:
 * The Entity Profile
-* Boolean indicating if the player profile is trunctated.
-   * The Player Profile will be truncated if it is over 2048 bytes.
-If this occurs you will need to use the profile APIs (either server, client or entity APIs) to retrieve the full profile.
 * The PlayStream event which triggered the CloudScript.
 * A boolean indicating if a Playsteam event will be sent as part of the function being executed
 * The functions arguements used when calling the ExecuteFunction API